-In response to the feedback received during earlier engagement, we are inviting contractors and consultants to share insights on our proposed procurement and commercial approaches in a third round of engagement.
+In response to the feedback received during the first two rounds of engagement, contractors and consultants were invited to share insights on our proposed procurement and commercial approaches in a third round of engagement.

 Your insight will help us improve and finalize procurement packages, which will ultimately assist the port authority in effective delivery of the projects.
 We will review submitted feedback and incorporate input, where applicable, as we refine our approaches, procurement processes, and associated documentation related to the Gateway Program projects.

 October 2020 – Contractor engagement – Round 3: Proposed procurement and commercial approaches

 October 23, 2020 – Newsletter – Gateway Program procurement opportunities

 October 16, 2020 – Newsletter – Gateway Program procurement opportunities